aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/working-with-tablestyle/_index.md

 ### Create a Table Style

 A table style can be created using the StyleCollection.Add method.
-The code example given below shows how to create a table style.
+The code example given below demonstrates how to create a table style.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-TableStyles-CreateTableStyle.java" >}}